Jason2866/pyfatfs/PYPI_RELEASE.md

-# PyPI Release Guide for pyfatfs v0.1.4
+# PyPI Release Guide for fatfs-ng v0.1.4

 ## Changes in v0.1.4